Brussels: Contemporary

 The Brussels-Capital Region was formed on 18 June 1989, after a constitutional reform in 1988.
 It is one of the three federal regions of Belgium, along with Flanders and Wallonia, and has bilingual status.
 The yellow iris is the emblem of the region (referring to the presence of these flowers on the city's original site) and a stylised version is featured on its official flag.

-In recent years, Brussels has become an important venue for international events.
+In the 21st century, Brussels has become an important venue for international events.
 In 2000, it was named European Capital of Culture alongside eight other European cities.
 In 2013, the city was the site of the Brussels Agreement.
 In 2014, it hosted the 40th G7 summit, and in 2017, 2018 and 2021 respectively the 28th, 29th and 31st NATO Summits.

 On 22 March 2016, three coordinated nail bombings were detonated by ISIL in Brussels—two at Brussels Airport in Zaventem and one at Maalbeek/Maelbeek metro station—resulting in 32 victims and three suicide bombers killed, and 330 people were injured.
 It was the deadliest act of terrorism in Belgium.

 Geography

 Location and topography

 Brussels lies in the north-central part of Belgium, about 110 km from the Belgian coast and about 180 km from Belgium's southern tip.
 It is located in the heartland of the Brabantian Plateau, about 45 km south of Antwerp (Flanders), and 50 km north of Charleroi (Wallonia).
 Its average elevation is 57 m above sea level, varying from a low point in the valley of the almost completely covered Senne, which cuts the Brussels-Capital Region from east to west, up to high points in the Sonian Forest, on its southeastern side.
-In addition to the Senne, tributary streams such as the Maalbeek and the Woluwe, to the east of the region, account for significant elevation differences.
+In addition to the Senne, tributary streams such as the Maelbeek and the Woluwe, to the east of the region, account for significant elevation differences.
 Brussels' central boulevards are 15 m above sea level.
 Contrary to popular belief, the highest point (at 127.5 m) is not near the Place de l'Altitude Cent/Hoogte Honderdplein in Forest, but at the Drève des Deux Montages/Tweebergendreef in the Sonian Forest.